Las Vegas company providing mass COVID-19 testing

 Las Vegas, where major sports and entertainment come home to play.
 But keeping visitors and employees safe during a pandemic has its challenges.
 13 Action News anchor Tricia Kean looks at a new Las Vegas company, taking on the growing demand for massive COVID-19 testing.

 Even during a pandemic, the training doesn’t stop for professional mixed martial art fighters.
 In fact, the UFC held its Fight Night 171 only a couple of months into the pandemic.

 “We had a very strict and appropriate, safe guideline in place.
 We were able to at that time perform three live UFC events,” says Dr. Jeff Davidson, Chief Medical Consultant for the UFC.

-He says it was important to create a safe bubble early on, for protecting fighters and everyone involved in UFC events.
+He says it was important to create a safe bubble early on to protect fighters and everyone involved in UFC events.
 But over the last year, they’ve worked to establish even more protections.

 “We were able to continue to learn and expand and develop even safer and better protocols and guidelines,” says Dr. Davidson.